 - The baby ribs can be served just with dry rub, many people prefer them this way!
 Adding barbeque sauce is totally optional.

-- Brush BBQ sauce on the meat then grill or broil to get that "just grilled" appearance.
+- Brush BBQ sauce on the meat briefly grill or broil to get that "just grilled" appearance.

 - Pork spare ribs can be substituted for baby back, they'll take longer to cook since they weigh more.

-Serve the easy baby back ribs in the oven with bourbon baked beans, boiled corn, and our healthy coleslaw recipe to make the perfect BBQ meal that everyone will love.
+We love serving baked ribs with bourbon baked beans, boiled corn, and our healthy coleslaw recipe, the classic BBQ meal is total comfort food.

 And if you're looking for more ways to cook rib recipes indoors, be sure to try our instant pot baby back ribs, instant pot country style ribs, or beef short ribs.

-Since we’ve been following a low carb program we usually serve these ribs with coleslaw or a kale caesar salad.
-Serving roasted vegetables on the side like broccoli, mushrooms, onions and peppers also make a great idea.
+Since we’ve been following a low carb program we usually serve these ribs with coleslaw or a kale Caesar salad.
+Serving roasted vegetables on the side like broccoli, mushrooms, onions, and peppers are also great ideas.

 Classic Sides